 Say that Apollo 11 then had 7.500 m/s tangential velocity in orbit around Earth.
 The change of direction was about 4°/minute.

-Another 285 tons of fuel was then used to get away from the high speed/altitude parking orbit around Earth, EPO, at the right moment/time/location/duration/direction and off to to the Moon via a location X in space, where Earth and Moon gravity forces are equal - 0.0035 m/s².
+Another 285 tons of fuel was then used to get away from the high speed/altitude parking orbit around Earth, EPO, at the right moment/time/location/duration/direction and off to the Moon via a location X in space, where Earth and Moon gravity forces are equal - 0.0035 m/s².
+How you get 285 tons of fuel into orbit is not possible.
+The rocket could only lift 130 tons into orbit!

 That trajectory is not straight!
 No ...